cdubiel08/Earnings-Calls-NLP/README.md

 These features were fit onto a logistic regression machine learning model, LogisticRegression(), also a part of the scikit-learn librabry.
 The model was most effective when considering returns 1 day after the prior close.
 After using grid search for hyperparameter tuning and 5 fold cross validation, the most effective solver was the 'liblinear' parameter with L1 lasss regularization.
 The model had a mean accuracy score of 74%.

 ### Model Performance
-The model was backtested from the period of 2015 -
+The model was backtested from the period of 2015 - 2020.
+The theoretical return of the model over that period was measured as 321%.
+The S & P 500 (SPX) had a return of 83% for the same period, equating to the model providing a market adjusted of 238%

 ### Text and Sentiment Analysis
 For the purpose of this analysis, only the prepared remarks for 2020 earnings calls for S&P100 companies compared to the full transcript text to compare the difference.